YieldRay/soda/README.md

 Naming convention:

--   a `.tsx` file with capitalized beginning is a react component (exports the same name, no default export)
+-   A `.tsx` file with a capitalized beginning is a react component (exports the same name, no default export)
--   a `.scss` file will use _hyphen_ to separate component name in file name
+-   A `.scss` file will use _hyphen_ to separate component name in the file name
--   in any css code, use _underscore_ to separate component name, use _hyphen_ to separate name segments
+-   In any css code, use _underscore_ to separate component name, use _hyphen_ to separate name segments